Lupin3000/ColmiSmartRing/readme.md

 ### Accelerometer

-> This Python script will read and print continuously the data and does not stop by itself!
-To stop press keys: Ctrl + c
+> This Python script will read and print continuously the data from accelerometer and does not stop by itself!
+To stop the script and BLE connection press keys: [Ctrl] + [c].

 ```shell
 # read accelerometer data